Radio Equipment Directive (2022): Directive

 If such equipment is capable of being recharged by wired charging at voltages higher than 5 volts, currents higher than 3 amperes, or powers higher than 15 watts, the equipment must support the full functionality of USB Power Delivery.

 It is considered a successor to the EU's common external power supply (2009–2014), a voluntary specification which used micro-USB as a standard connector.

 The legislation was criticised by Apple, who argued in 2019 that a single standard would "freeze innovation rather than encourage it."
 Apple also noted that if a universal standard was not an existing standard, adoption of a new standard would lead to increased e-waste.
-Apple Inc. used its proprietary Lightning connector for many devices, but uses USB-C since 2023, and officially ended their production of the Lightning connector in 2025 after all their devices adopted charging cables with USB-C in compliance with the legislation.
+Apple Inc. used its proprietary Lightning connector for a few products in their portfolio, including the iPhone, when the legislation was introduced, but officially ended their production of the Lightning connector in 2025 after all their devices adopted charging cables with USB-C in compliance with the legislation.